agrimsharma20/CycleGAN/README.md

 !git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 This will download the baseline cyclegan directory.
-To review the Modified Loss Functions or Embedded CycleGAN, replace the files networks.py and cycle_gan_model.py in the baseline cyclegan directory named "models" with the files in the folders in this repository.
+To review the Modified Loss Functions or Embedded CycleGAN, replace the files networks.py and cycle_gan_model.py in the baseline cyclegan directory named "models" with the files in the respective folders in this repository.

 Notes: